markstory/sentry-protos/README.md

 Use the `release` workflow in GitHub actions to create new releases.
 Each time a release is created, packages will be published for each supported language.

+# Unstable protos

+While features are in development, we occasionally need to break backwards compatibility.
+Any proto packages that end in `alpha`, `beta`, or `test` are exempt from breaking change validation.

+For example: `sentry_protos.sentry.confabulator.v1test` would not be subject to backwards compatibility.

 # Local development workflow

 sentry-protos makes it easy to develop and test protobuf/grpc changes locally before making